keizoku-study/.github/profile/README.md

 This organization exists for the standalone version of keizoku study.

-It is will not necessarily be up to date with the primary version in the keithley.me repo https://github.com/Raeki/keithley.me/tree/main/pages/keizoku.
+It is will not necessarily be up to date with the primary version in the keithley.me repo. https://github.com/Raeki/keithley.me/tree/main/pages/keizoku.

 <!--